godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 .. note::

-    C# EditorScripts cannot be ran from the script editor as it only supports GDScript.
+    C# EditorScripts cannot be run from the script editor as it only supports GDScript.
 Please refer to the above alternative approaches to run custom C# EditorScripts.